-Sacred Heart University, located in Fairfield, Connecticut, offers an entry-level, Master's Degree Program in Occupational Therapy.
-The University's Graduate Program in Occupational Therapy is for persons with a baccalaureate degree in a field other than occupational therapy.
-The program prepares students to master entry-level clinical practice skills and develop beginning level skills in leadership and research in occupational therapy (OT).
+Sacred Heart University, located in Fairfield, Connecticut, offers an entry-level, master's degree program in occupational therapy (MSOT).
+This graduate program is for people with a bachelor's degree in a field other than occupational therapy.
+The program prepares students to master entry-level clinical practice skills and develop beginning-level skills in leadership and research in occupational therapy (OT).

 - The design is highly unique, with a curriculum that utilizes a systems and developmental approach, and strongly reflects a philosophy of humanism, service to others and community-based

-- The curriculum utilizes a Problem-Based Learning (PBL).
-The PBL incorporates small group tutorials led by expert faculty members, designed to bridge course content with practice by having students actively engage in the clinical reasoning process through case studies.
+- The curriculum utilizes a problem-based learning (PBL).
+PBL incorporates small group tutorials led by expert faculty members, designed to bridge course content with practice by having students actively engage in the clinical reasoning process through case studies.

 - The MSOT curriculum incorporates fieldwork and community-based practice opportunities where students actively use clinical reasoning in the design of assessment, intervention and follow up strategies based on evidence, leadership, supervision and management, research and entrepreneurship.

 - We meet with students each semester to receive feedback about the program and track student outcomes upon graduation.
-For information on progression, retention, graduation rates, and NBCOT pass rates, see our Program Effectiveness data.
+For information on progression, retention, graduation rates and NBCOT pass rates, please see our program effectiveness data.